 eath comes to the queen — disguised as a court jester — and drags her away.
-One of her men are trying to defend her by holding on to her arm and pushing Death away.
+One of her men is trying to defend her by holding on to her arm and pushing Death away.

 The image of Death as a jester was later used, when the dance of death in Basel was renovated - probably in 1568.
 The picture to the left shows how Death in Basel comes to fetch the jester.
 Death's attire and posture has been copied from Holbein.